-Aimed at 12-13 year olds to prepare them for their Surf Lifeguard Award (previously known as Bronze Medallion) when they turn 14.
-To graduate from the Rookie Lifeguard Programme all participants are required to undertake the various components of the programme.
+Aimed at 12-13 year olds, to prepare for the Surf Lifeguard Award when they turn 14.
+To graduate from the Rookie Lifeguard Programme, participants are required to undertake and complete every component of the programme.
 It takes approx 20 hours (minimum) to complete and includes time on patrol under the guidance of a qualified lifeguard mentor.
-They must also complete their Surf Life Saving Certificate to pass this programme, which is overseen and examined by the Senior Lifeguarding team.
-Interested members should enquire to the Rookie Lifeguard Officer.
+They must also complete their Surf Life Saving Level 6 to pass this programme, which is overseen and examined by the Senior Lifeguarding team.
+Interested members should enquire to the Rookie Lifeguard Co-ordinators.

-5.3 Lifeguard Award - 14 years & over
+5.4.
+Lifeguard award - 14 years & over

-To become a qualified lifeguard you must be 14 years or older and pass your Surf Lifeguard Award exam.
+To become a qualified lifeguard, you must be 14 years or older and pass your Surf Lifeguard Award exam.
 The exam comprises: